Canisius High School: Campus

-The Jesuits purchased the building from the City of Buffalo in 1944 for $92,000.
-Soon after, the Beecher Classroom Wing was added to the south of the structure, opening in 1948.
-A Jesuit residence (Frauenheim Hall) was added to the northwest side of the building.
+The Jesuits purchased the former Masonic Consistory in 1944 and unified the high school at the Delaware Avenue campus in 1948.
+A Jesuit residence, Frauenheim Hall, was later added to the northwest side of the building.
 In 1957, the adjacent Milburn House, site of the death of President William McKinley, was demolished to make way for a parking lot.
-It had been an apartment building since 1919 but had fallen into a state by the time of its demolition.
+It had been an apartment building since 1919 but had fallen into poor condition by the time of its demolition.

 In November 2007, the school unveiled a $14 million plan to upgrade its campus.
-Frauenheim Hall was demolished and replaced by the Bernard J. Kennedy Field House, with a seating capacity of over 1,000 for basketball games and other indoor sporting events.
+Frauenheim Hall was demolished and replaced by the Bernard J. Kennedy Field House, which opened in 2009 and has seating for up to 1,000 spectators.
 A new Math and Science center, the Montante Academic Wing, stands connected to the Beecher Classroom Wing, adjoining West Ferry Street.
-Additionally, administrative offices have moved east across Delaware Avenue.
 In 2008, the Robert J. Stransky Memorial Athletic Complex opened in the suburb of West Seneca.